ahilbers/renewable_test_PSMs/README.md

 ## Use in papers

-Specific (modified) version of these models have been used in two papers:
+Specific (modified) version of these models have been used in papers, as well as a PhD thesis:

 - AP Hilbers, DJ Brayshaw, A Gandy (2020).
-Efficient quantification of the impact of demand and weather uncertainty in power system models. *IEEE Transactions on Power Systems*. [doi:10.1109/TPWRS.2020.3031187](https://doi.org/10.1109/TPWRS.2020.3031187).
+Efficient quantification of the impact of demand and weather uncertainty in power system models. *IEEE Transactions on Power Systems*. doi:[10.1109/TPWRS.2020.3031187](https://doi.org/10.1109/TPWRS.2020.3031187).

 - AP Hilbers, DJ Brayshaw, A Gandy (2020).
 Importance subsampling for power system planning under multi-year demand and weather uncertainty.
-In proceedings of the *16th International Conference on Probabilistic Methods Applied to Power Systems (PMAPS 2020)*. [doi.org/10.1109/PMAPS47429.2020.9183591](https://doi.org/10.1109/PMAPS47429.2020.9183591)
+In proceedings of the *16th International Conference on Probabilistic Methods Applied to Power Systems (PMAPS 2020)*. doi:[10.1109/PMAPS47429.2020.9183591](https://doi.org/10.1109/PMAPS47429.2020.9183591)

+- AP Hilbers, DJ Brayshaw, A Gandy (2023).
+Reducing climate risk in energy system planning: a posteriori time series aggregation for models with storage. *Applied Energy*, 334, 120624. doi:[10.1016/j.apenergy.2022.120624](https://doi.org/10.1016/j.apenergy.2022.120624)

+- AP Hilbers (2023).
+Subsampling for renewable electricity system optimisation.
+Imperial College London. [link](https://spiral.imperial.ac.uk/handle/10044/1/105480)